Shop

 When Palmer left, New Belgium invested time and effort to find the right person to take up the mantle.
 When New Belgium acquired Bell’s Brewery in late 2021, Courtney Simmons had just started a job leading DEI at Bell’s—and it soon became clear that Simmons was the best candidate for an expanded role overseeing DEI across both businesses.

-“If we’re not taking care of the people in own business, how can we possibly expect them to take care of the people that come through our doors,” says Simmons.
+“If we’re not taking care of the people in our own business, how can we possibly expect them to take care of the people who come through our doors?” says Simmons, who left New Belgium last year to focus on building her own DEI consultancy and continuing her advocacy work through Equality Michigan.

 For that very reason, New Belgium released a free training resource last year called Poured For All, dedicated to providing brewery, bar, restaurant, and store owners with a carefully crafted guide on creating more inclusive environments for LGBTQ+ patrons.